spiffy2006/casper-test-runner/README.md

 Here is an example of a basic test class
 ```
+export const description = "This is your class description.
+What are you testing?";
+export const numTests = 2; // This is how many asserts there are in your test class
 export default class MyFirstTestClass {
   constructor(cm) {
     this.cm = cm; // casper wrapper